standard-schema/standard-schema/packages/spec/README.md

 ### Schema Library

 Schemas libraries that want to support Standard Schema must implement its interface.
-This includes adding the `~standard`, `~vendor`, `~validate`, and `~types` properties.
+This includes adding the `~standard` property.
 To make this process easier, schema libraries can optionally extend their interface from the `StandardSchema` interface.

 > It doesn't matter whether your schema library returns plain objects, functions, or class instances.
-The only thing that matters is that these four properties are defined somehow.
+The only thing that matters is that the `~standard` property is defined somehow.

 ```ts
 import type { v1 } from "@standard-schema/spec";